kjolley/BIGSdb/README.txt

-v1.17.2: *Improved sequence query using exemplars and AJAX polling.
-This
+v1.18.0: *Support for storing contigs in remote BIGSdb databases.
-          speeds up scanning of whole genome sized queries. v1.17.1: *Fast mode using exemplars for web-based scanning.
+         *Users can request private records are made public. v1.17.2: *Improved sequence query using exemplars and AJAX polling.
+This speeds up scanning of whole genome sized queries. v1.17.1: *Fast mode using exemplars for web-based scanning.